Affiliate Payments: What Are They & What Are the Types of Payout Programs?

-Only bloggers or others who have high traffic websites should use the Pay-Per-Click.
-It requires their reader to click on links to bring him to your page, and, every time this occurs, the writer receives a few cents.
+Only bloggers or others who have high traffic websites should use Pay-Per-Click.
+It requires their reader to click on links to bring him to your page, and every time this occurs, the writer receives a few cents.
 No sales have to be made; you are simply paying for the traffic that hopefully leads to new customers.
 As a company, you can refuse to pay the writer if you believe they are clicking the link themselves or through automated techniques that don’t offer you new customers.

 More money can be made by those willing to partake in pay-per-action.
 There are a few methods you can use to do this.
 The two most popular are through leads and sales.
-Leads require the writer to gather information from their readers so that you can contact them about your products.
-Sales uses tactics similar to pay-per-click; however, the customer is tracked while on your site.
-If a purchase is made, your affiliate receives a higher compensation.
+Another pay-per-action type is pay-per-call for resulting appointments for businesses like real estate sales and home improvement contractors.

 You may also be interested in: